Cybersecurity Management and Policy, Department of Cybersecurity - Adjunct Faculty

 Department of Cybersecurity

-University of Maryland Global Campus (UMGC) seeks adjunct faculty to teach online classes for our Cybersecurity Management and Policy program.
+University of Maryland Global Campus (UMGC) seeks adjunct faculty to teach hybrid classes (combination of face-to-face and online learning) for our Cybersecurity Management and Policy program at our multiple DMV locations.
 This fast-paced program uses a pervasive cybersecurity approach to prepare graduates for leadership roles managing risk and protecting information assets and technologies in businesses, industries, and government organizations.

 REQUIRED EDUCATION AND EXPERIENCE: